Dawn Camp @Camp Skipping Pig

 QUALITY FOOD

 Like us, pigs are omnivores and will eat almost anything including vegetation, meat, fruit, nuts, berries, roots, grubs and more, but that doesn't mean they should be fed just anything.
-They should never be fed meat.
+They should never be fed meat, though left to their own devices, they will eat it.
+Feral pigs and wild boar are opportunists and take advantage of whatever is available.
 The best feed for your pet pig is a pelleted feed made especially for mini pigs.
-It can be purchased at Tractor Supply stores and is called Mini Pig.
-It's made by Purina, as is Mazuri, another excellent feed for miniature pigs.
-We start tiny babies on about 1/4 cup, three times a day and increase the amount as they grow.
-Depending on need, we may add baby cereal as well.
-Even the largest adult gets only about 2 cups a day divided into two meals.
+An especially good and popular one is made by Purina and called Mazuri.
+Tiny babies can start on about 1/4 cup, three times a day with an increase as they grow.
+Depending on need, add baby cereal and/or oatmeal as well.
+Even the largest adult gets 1 1/2 to 2 cups a day divided into two meals.
 Due to our large population, feeding all of the pigs the mini pig diet is too costly, but all young, growing and special needs pigs recieve it.
-The majority of our pigs recieve a maintenance pellet which can be supplemented as necessary for individuals with Nutrena's Milk Plus pellets or Calf Manna.
+The majority of our pigs recieve a maintenance pellet which can be supplemented as necessary for individuals with Nutrena's Milk Plus pellets or Calf Manna pellets.
 We also offer high quality timothy, grass and alfalfa mix hay during the winter.
 Most pigs have access to mixed grass pasture during the milder weather.
 Fruits and veggies are sometimes provided, but they don't make up a large portion of their diet.
-They are more of a treat.
+They are more of a treat because we do not have access to a good source of produce in quantity.

 Salt is toxic to pigs because they can't sweat.
 If they can't sweat, they can't eliminate it and salt poisoning may be the result.
 Never feed your pig highly salty foods such as chips or pretzels and snack foods.
 If a pig gets into a bag of chips that is left within reach, it could be fatal.
 Limit treats and junk food to reasonable amounts, as in a piece or two, max, per day.
 At our house even an apple is a treat for six pigs, not one.
 Veggie treats are given more often than "junk food", but that's not to say that our gang doesn't enjoy a cookie, muffin, or even a single potato chip now and then.
 The quantities are controlled and treats aren't an everyday occurrance.
 All meals are pre-measured and if a treat of pellets is offered, it comes out of the pre-measured amount for the day, not the grain barrel.
 Often people comment on how active all of our pigs are...even the elderly ones.
 It's because their weight is kept in a healthy range by not overfeeding.
 They are much happier because they can see, hear and freely move around without the excess baggage caused by obesity.